Malang railway station

 Malang Station is a railway station in Malang City, East Java.
 The station is located at an altitude of approximately +444 meters amsl.
 It is the largest train station in Malang City.
 The existing building of Malang station was built in 1941 based on the work of J. van der Eb.
 The station is sometimes referred to as Malang Kotabaru Station to distinguish it from the original 1879 building of Malang station (not Malang Kotalama Station).

+The new building is used for inter-city train service, while the old building is for local commuter train services, which is now adjacent to the train depot and locomotive functions as an office and warehouse for storing railway maintenance tools.

+History

+Malang station was built along with the pioneering of the Surabaya–Malang–Pasuruan railway construction in circa 1870 to transport crops and plantation products from the rural areas of East Java.
+The conssesion of the railway construction issued five years later, and officially opened on 20 July 1879.

-Originally, Malang Station was on the east side, from where the building is now.
-Because that building was considered to be unable to accommodate the increasing number of passengers, a new, larger building was made on the west side.
-The new building continues to be used up to now and the old building that is now adjacent to the train depot and locomotive Malang functions as an office and warehouse for storing railway maintenance tools.
+The original building was on the east side, from where the building is now.
+It was demolished in circa 1930 by Staatsspoorwegen because that building was considered to be unable to accommodate the increasing number of passengers, a new, larger building was made on the west side, designed by W.J. van der Eb.

+In April 2018, Kereta Api Indonesia and the Malang City Government unveiled the revitalization plan for the Malang station complex, in order to accommodate the increase of passenger numbers.
+The first work was the rearrangement of the parking lot.
+The groundbreaking ceremony of the new building of Malang station on the east side was conducted on 24 September 2019 by the Mayor of Malang, Sutiaji.
+The train depot at Malang station were gradually moved to Malang Kotalama station.